mcosovic/FactorGraph.jl/docs/src/man/input.md

 # [Input Data](@id inputdata)

-The package GaussBP supports HDF5 and XLSX input files, or passing data directly via command line arguments.
+The package GaussBP supports HDF5 and XLSX input files or passing data directly via command-line arguments.
 The basic input data structure describing a linear system of equations includes the `jacobian` matrix that contains coefficients of the equations, while vectors `observation` and `variance` represent measurement values and measurement variances, respectively.
 Note that, with large-scale systems, we strongly recommend using the HDF5 data format.

-Running the GBP algorithm in a dynamic framework requires a variable `dynamic`, which defines the dynamic update scheme of the factor nodes.
+Running the GBP algorithm in a dynamic or ageing framework requires a variable `dynamic`, which defines the dynamic update scheme of the factor nodes.

 ---